communityds/deputy-api-wrapper/CONTRIBUTING.md

 ## How to submit a contribution

 1. Fork our GitHub repository.
-2. Create a dedicated branch in your forked repository.
+2. Create a dedicated branch in your forked repository off of the `develop` branch.
 3. Make changes within your branch.
 4. Finalise your changes to ensure:
     * All unit tests pass.
     * Changes have been covered via a unit test.
     * Changes comply with the PSR2 Coding Standard.
     * Documentation has been written or updated explaining the change.
-5. Submit a Pull Request.
+5. Submit a Pull Request to the `develop` branch.

 ## Review process

 CDS will review Pull Requests and Issues monthly.

+The repository uses a GitFlow model to manage the release process.

-Approved Pull Requests will have their commits squashed during merging.
+Approved Pull Requests will have their commits squashed during merging in to `master`.
 CDS will update [CHANGELOG.md](CHANGELOG.md) with each official release and attribute the author.
+Once the `develop` branch is considered stable, CDS will manage the release process.

 ## Code of Conduct